 This summer has been so busy, I’ve been all about fast, low-maintenance meals with fresh produce and, my new favorite, dry poached chicken.
 I rarely cook red meat at home and eat tons of veggies during the week, but I try to incorporate a lean protein in the rotation alongside my weight training schedule.

 I wrote off baked chicken breasts as tough and dry before I found this method.
 The first time I used this recipe the results were so juicy I had to grab my thermometer again to be sure it wasn’t undercooked.
 Now I love adding this to meal prep and saving pieces for salads and stir fries throughout the week because the texture holds up so well!

 I know they say no good story starts with a salad, but this isn’t a sad iceberg lettuce situation and the greens are totally covered in fresh produce, nuts, chia seeds, and goat cheese!
 I made this when local strawberries were still in season, but I love adding cashews, avocado, and quinoa to most of these lunches.

 Click through for how to make dry poached chicken!

-3. Trim any excess skin from the chicken breast and pat the top dry with a paper towel, place in pan.
+Pat the chicken dry with a paper towel, place in pan.

-4. Drizzle oil over the chicken, salt and pepper to taste.
+Drizzle avocado oil or ghee over the chicken, salt and pepper to taste.
 Sprinkle with garlic powder.

-6. Butter a sheet of parchment paper and place over the chicken, tucking the sides into the pan.
+Grease a sheet of parchment paper with butter or ghee and place over the chicken, tucking the sides into the pan.

-7. Bake for 30 minutes, or until the temperature is a juicy 140F.
+Bake for 30 minutes, or until the temperature of the chicken is a juicy 160F.